brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 </figure>

 ## Objects Counted by Catalan Numbers
 With this obscure and seemingly tepid equation we can do some real magic.
-Catalan numbers can count many objects, from chords to arcs to binary trees,  but we'll shift our focus onto two that are seemingly divergent in their relation but provide us with a way to bring this back full circle.
+Catalan numbers can count many objects, from chords to arcs to binary trees[^1],  but we'll shift our focus onto two that are seemingly divergent in their relation but provide us with a way to bring this back full circle.
 To do this  I'll need to introduce some more propositions and definitions.

-The first sequence we'll look at is a ballot sequence.
+Firstly, we'll look at a ballot sequence.

 **Definition 2.
 Ballot sequences.**
 A ballot sequence of $2n$ is a sequence with n negative and n positive 1's such that every partial sum is nonnegative.
 Obviously this means we have more 1's that -1's.
 Interestingly enough a ballot sequence can be counted by Catalan numbers through a bijection of Dyck Paths.